vggls/language_models/README.md

       patience = 10 (we monitor the validation perplexity and train as long as there is improvement within 10 epochs from the last improved value)

 - Discuss perplexity here (and give the loss = -logprob formula)

+- **Future improvements to include**:
+    1. The choice of models hyperparameters values is based on case-by-case experimentation.
+This section will be enriched by implementing Bayesian optimization for hyperparameter tuning
+    2. Implement a more advanced technique to deal with vocabulary words that do not have a pre-trained representation (ex. subword embeddings or contextualized word embeddings)